R15L/fh-stock-service/README.md

 Deploy `refresh-auto.ts` to Deno Deploy.
 This endpoint:
 - Checks if the US market is open using Finnhub's market status API.
-- If open, runs a full stock sentiment refresh.
+- If open, runs a full stock overview refresh.
 - If closed, runs a full company profile refresh.
 - Returns a simple text response indicating what was refreshed.